 Arrests for disorderly conduct were made; the street was barricaded.

-While there seems to be nothing written about how the story originally began circulating, it is worth noting that, unlike other famous hauntings (*cough* Amityville) the Tallmann family did not seek out media attention and money.
+While it’s unclear how the community first learned of the family’s experiences, it is worth noting that the Tallmann family did not seek out media attention.
 They were hiding from the press.
 After talking to the family and becoming convinced of their sincerity, police chief Douglas Glamann was intent on protecting them, as well.

 The Tallmann house on Unsolved Mysteries, 1988